LearnWeb3DAO/Local-Testing-Hardhat/README.md

 - Compile `Greeter.sol`
   ![](https://i.imgur.com/bhAwIRf.png)

-- Now to deploy, go to deployment tab and in your environment select `Injected Web3`, make sure that the account connected is the one that you imported above and the network is `Localhost 8545` on your MetaMask
+- Now to deploy, go to deployment tab and in your environment select `Injected Provider - Metamask`, make sure that the account connected is the one that you imported above and the network is `Localhost 8545` on your MetaMask
 -
   ![](https://i.imgur.com/zgGKlQm.png)
   ![](https://i.imgur.com/qrJTtLi.png)